How Do You Calculate Forex Trading Trailing Stop Loss in Forex?

 Parabolic SAR Indicator

-Parabolic SAR is used by traders to set a trailing price stop loss levels
+Parabolic SAR is used by traders to set a trailing forex price stop loss levels

-The Parabolic SAR technical indicator provides good exit points that keep trailing the price of a instrument.
+The Parabolic SAR technical indicator provides good exit points that keep trailing the forex price of a forex instrument.

-In an upward trend, you as a trader should close buy trades when the price falls below the parabolic SAR
+In an upward forex trend, you should close buy forex trades when the price falls below the parabolic SAR

-In a downwards trend, you should close short trade transactions when price rises above the parabolic SAR indicator.
+In a downwards forex trend, you should close short trades when the price rises above the parabolic SAR forex trading indicator.

 Parabolic SAR